 1. Know how your boiler works

-You won’t need an encyclopaedic knowledge of boiler engineering, but reading the instructions in full can help.
-Learn where the switches and controls are, and what the right settings for your home should be: if you’re cold, you may have the thermostat set too low, or not have the timer set correctly.
+You won’t need an expert knowledge of boiler engineering, but reading the instructions in full can help.
+Learn where the switches and controls are, and what the right settings for your home should be.
+If you’re cold, you may have the thermostat set too low, or not have the timer set correctly.

 2. Double check, is it switched on?

 It’s easier than you think to accidentally turn a boiler off.
 Make sure it’s switched on.
 If it’s still not working, check your electricity supply and see if the fuse for the boiler has tripped.
 If you have a gas boiler, check there aren’t any service disruptions in your area.
 If you have an oil boiler make sure the tank tap is open on your tank is open.

 Most combination boilers have a condensate pipe that runs outside the house.
 These are prone to freezing, which could stop a system working.
 If it’s frozen, turn your system off and defrost the pipe gently with a hairdryer, hot water, or a towel soaked in hot water.
 While you’re there, make sure the boiler vents are clear.
 Once everything’s thawed, you should be able to reset your boiler and get everything going again.
 Then lag the pipes (wrapping them in inexpensive insulation from DIY shops), to prevent them freezing again.

 4. Check the boiler pressure